 Questions can be posted in course-specific forums that are accessible to those who purchase any Film Music Notes course.

 All course videos are available only for streaming through the Film Music Notes site.

 Yes.
-If you are not satisfied with a course, full refunds are granted for 14 days after the initial purchase date, provided that no more than 30% of the pages from the first lesson in the bundle to be refunded has been completed.
-No refunds will be granted after 14 days from the initial purchase date of each lesson bundle or within the first 14 days if more than 30% of pages from the first lesson in the bundle to be refunded has been completed.
+If you are not satisfied with a course, full refunds are granted for 14 days after the initial purchase date, provided that no more than 10% of the pages from the course to be refunded has been completed.
+No refunds will be granted after 14 days from the initial purchase date of each lesson bundle or within the first 14 days if more than 10% of pages from the course to be refunded has been completed.
 Please note that if you have previously received a refund for a course and purchase the course again at a later time, the new purchase will not qualify for the 14-day refund period.

 Join Our Mailing List

 Receive an email when a new course or blog post becomes available.